matthewgeorgy/wintrace/README.md

 this lib in your project's property pages (I won't detail it here since it changes between version releases \
 of Visual Studio).

+`wintrace` must also be built for the correct target platform of the program you wish to test.
+That is \
+to say, if you must build `wintrace` for x64 if you want to test an x64 executable (same story for x86).

+In addition, `wintrace`'s numerical output (like the numbers found in function parameters is only \
+formatted correctly for x64.
+You can still build and run `wintrace` for x86, but note that some of the \
+numerical values will be incorrect.
+This will be addressed soon.

 ## How does it work?

 To understand how `wintrace` works internally, you must first understand (at a basic level) how DLL's \